 It’s also important that you check your tyre pressure over the winter months, ideally every couple of weeks.
 If they need pumping up, this tyre inflator will do the job.

-Find out the ideal tyre pressure levels for your car by clicking here.
-You also often find it in your handbook, on a sticker on the inside of the driver’s door, or occasionally inside the fuel cap.
+You can find the ideal pressure levels for your car in your handbook, on a sticker on the inside of the driver’s door, or occasionally inside the fuel cap.

 Don’t be left in the dark